New York and New Jersey campaign: Counterattack in New Jersey

 Emanuel Leutze's 1851 painting Washington Crossing the Delaware is an iconic image of American history.

-While worrying over how to hold his army together, Washington organized attacks on the relatively exposed British outposts, which were, as a result, continually on edge due to ongoing militia and army raids.
+While worrying over how to hold his army together, Washington organized attacks on the relatively exposed British outposts.
 German commanders Carl von Donop and Johann Rall, whose brigades were at the end of the chain of outposts, were frequent targets of these raids, but their repeated warnings and requests for support from General James Grant were dismissed.

 Beginning in mid-December 1776, Washington planned a two-pronged attack on Rall's outpost in Trenton, with a third diversionary attack on Donop's outpost in Bordentown.
 The plan was aided by the fortuitous presence of a militia company that drew Donop's entire 2,000-man force away from Bordentown to the south that resulting in a skirmish at Mount Holly on December 23.
 The consequence of this action was that Donop was not in a position to assist Rall when Washington's attack on Trenton took place.
 Washington and 2,400 men stealthily crossed the Delaware River and surprised Rall's outpost on the morning of December 26 in a street-to-street battle, killing or capturing nearly 1,000 Hessians.
 This action not only significantly boosted the army's morale; it also brought Cornwallis out of New York.
 He reassembled an army of more than 6,000 men and marched most of them against a position Washington had taken south of Trenton.
 Leaving a garrison of 1,200 at Princeton, Cornwallis then attacked Washington's position on January 2, 1777, and was three times repulsed before darkness set in.
 During the night Washington once again stealthily moved his army, going around that of Cornwallis with the intention of attacking the Princeton garrison.